LogicSense1/LogicSense1/README.md

 - 👋 Hi, I’m @VinKK1998
 - 👀 I’m interested in NLP, ML
-- 🌱 I’m currently learning NLP as a post-graduate student in Harbin Institute of Technology
+- 🌱 I’m working at ByteDance Co.
+Ltd.

 <!---
 VinKK1998/VinKK1998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.